MicrosoftDocs/power-automate-docs/articles/process-mining-azure-templates.md

 ---
-title: Azure templates for use with the process mining capability
+title: Azure templates for process mining
 description: Learn how to use Azure templates for use with the process mining capability in Power Automate.
 author: donums
 contributors: